davidgracia26/Why_Has_Nobody_Told_Me_This_Before/Developer_Edition.md

 1. [GitHub](https://github.com/) which is owned by Microsoft
 1. [Bitbucket](https://bitbucket.org/product) which is owned by the same people that make Jira aka Atlassian
 1. [GitLab](https://about.gitlab.com/)

+The best thing about these services is they allow for public and private repositories.